jcblemai/haiti-mass-ocv-campaign/README.md

   - Open-Source.
   - Make graph of vaccine distributed overtime: at do you think about each team including a figure with cumulative vaccines delivered over time for each
   - Mmmh it's a bit inconsistent that mobility does not dépends on real cases.
+  - Replace NaN in ouest with just the data.

 Find a way to get to elimination sometime, it never goes with this FOI add :/